Louis-Takow/API-Automation-testing-with-Cypress-API-plugin/README.md

 •	Sends a PUT request to modify the booking details using the stored booking ID.
 •	Confirms that the response status is 200.
 •	Logs the updated booking details and iterates through each key-value pair for detailed logging.
+### Partialy Updating a Booking:
+•	Sends a PATCH request to partialy modify the booking details using the stored booking ID.
+•	Confirms that the response status is 200.
+•	Logs the updated booking details and iterates through each key-value pair for detailed logging.
 ### Deleting a Booking:
 •	Sends a DELETE request to remove the booking using the stored booking ID.
 •	Confirms that the response status is 201.